newjersey/navigator.business.nj.gov/content/src/fundings/nj-ignite.md

   - life-sciences
   - other-services
 publishStageArchive: ""
-sidebarCardBodyText: NJ Ignite provides rent support for technology startups that are moving to an approved collaborative workspace.
+descriptionMd: NJ Ignite provides rent support for technology startups that are moving to an approved collaborative workspace.
 ---